-As you begin to move more aggressively internationally, what’s your strategy for competitors striking back at you in the markets you’re entering?
+As you begin to move more aggressively internationally, what is your strategy for competitors striking back at you in the markets you are entering?

-Ilya: For us it’s exciting.
-We don’t have any fear of the competition.
+Ilya: For us, it is exciting.
+We do not have any fear of the competition.
 In fact, we welcome it.
 From a user perspective, competition is always positive as it inevitably raises the bar.

 Do you look towards Baidu and what they do?
 Could China be a potential destination?

 Ilya: Well, I like Baidu’s Box Computing as a concept.
 But China is a separate case.
 Things are very different there.
-Censorship, government protection, user behaviour, etc..
-It’s not really a destination that’s appearing on our radar at the moment.
+Censorship, government protection, user behaviour, etc. It is not really a destination that is appearing on our radar at the moment.

 Latest posts by Immanuel Simonsen (see all)